arunkumarsanku/MyPortfolio/README.md

 # Project Name
 MyPortfolio
 ## Description
-A brief introduction of Myself,the Technologies i am familiar with and Implementations of projects
+A brief introduction of Myself,the Technologies i am familiar with and Implementations of real time projects

 ## Installation